-Before introducing further variables, it is worth pausing to discuss two potential concerns regarding our industry/country measures of cultural distance.
-First, since managerial choice of industry affiliation is endogenous, one might be worried about reverse causality.
-In particular, one can envision a situation, in which a manager from a given cultural background decides in favor of a certain industry due to this industry's strong commercial ties with the country of origin of this manager's ancestors.
-Second, if ethnic composition of an industry is co-determined by its geographic location within the U.S., one might be concerned about the omitted variables bias.
-We believe that our results are not systematically driven by the two above-mentioned concerns, due to the following two reasons.
-First, while it is well conceivable that managers choose their industry affiliation or place of residence based on the overall connectedness of the industry or region to the country of their ancestors, it is unlikely that these choices are driven by the fact that firms in this industry import their inputs within firm boundaries rather than at arm's-length (our outcome variable).
-Second, our third measure of cultural distance, Cultural distance(3) excludes by construction those managers that might have chosen their industry affiliation based on its commercial ties to country of origin of their ancestors.25
+Our results are not likely driven by the two above-mentioned concerns for two reasons.
+First, while it is conceivable that managers choose their industry affiliation or place of residence based on the overall connectedness of the industry or region to the country of their ancestors, it is unlikely that these choices are driven by the fact that firms in this industry import their inputs within firm boundaries rather than at arm's-length (our outcome variable).
+Second, our third measure of cultural distance, Cultural distance(3)il excludes by construction those managers that might have chosen their industry affiliation based on its commercial ties to country of origin of their ancestors.